Cooper Elliott Blog tag: personal injury

 Botulism Outbreak Leads to Need for Civil Litigation

 The decision to sue after personal injury sometimes involves a complex internal struggle.
 Even when the damage is obvious, and the negligence and responsibility are reasonably clear, victims may still face questions about whether civil litigation is the right path to take.
-What should one do when negligence leads to a life-long debilitation?
-And how …
+What should one do when negligence leads to a life-long debilitation? and how …

 Restoring a Young Girl’s Future After a Disfiguring Dog Attack